Merkoba/Hue/configuration.md

 "text_ads_threshold"
 >On how many chat messages sent to try to provide a text ad.

-"max_activity_bar_delay"
->How long until an item in the top activity bar becomes obsolete after not being updated.

 "activity_bar_interval"
 >How often to check for obsolete items in the top activity bar to remove them.

-"activity_bar_trigger_interval"
->How often to send a signal, when focused, that the user has the app focused, to trigger activity.

 "max_activity_bar_items"
 >Maximum amount of top activity bar items at the same time.